motemen/Wight/README.md

 For client side scripting, uses [poltergeist](https://github.com/jonleighton/poltergeist)'s JavaScript.

+# WARNING

+__This module is currently under development and interfaces are subject to change.__

+# INITIALIZATION

+    my $wight = Wight->new(%args);

+_%args_ accepts keys below:

+- autorun => 1

+Automatically runs PhantomJS and waits for it.
+Defaults to true, otherwise you will call `handshake` explicitly.

+- phantomjs => 'phantomjs'

+Specifies PhantomJS command.
+Defaults to 'phantomjs'.

+- cookie\_jar => $HTTP\_Cookies

+Supply browser cookies.

 # BROWSER METHODS

-Every method croaks if the operation was failed.
+Every method croaks if the operation failed.

 - $wight->visit($path)